 - Programs add higher elite tiers, so there’s nothing preventing Hyatt from adding a tier above Globalist in the future

-- While you are promised lifetime Globalist status, the specific perks offered aren’t guaranteed to stay the same forever; it’s no guarantee that suite upgrade awards, free night certificates, etc., will be program perks in the future
+- While you are promised lifetime Globalist status, the specific perks offered aren’t guaranteed to stay the same forever; it’s no guarantee that suite upgrade awards, free night awards, etc., will be program perks in the future

 - In many cases it can take a decade or more to earn lifetime status, so there’s a risk that eligibility requirements for lifetime status change at some point